Add to your Claude Code skills

 "pipAuditRan": true

 }boost is an open-source ai agents skill for AI coding assistants such as Claude Code, Codex CLI, and ChatGPT, built by jfrog.
-Less is more.
-Make your agents smarter and faster.
-It’s not just about saving time; it’s about the feeling of not wasting it.
-It has 253 GitHub stars.
+Save tokens.
+Maximize context, Safely.
+It has 441 GitHub stars.

 Yes. boost passed SkillsLLM's automated security scan — a dependency vulnerability audit plus prompt-injection heuristics — with no high-severity issues.
 You can read the full report in the Security Report section on this page.